Spotlight: Arran Botanical Drinks At Cladach Beach House

 Arran Gin remains the flagship product as the company release their second product, Arran Cassis.

-The first batch of Arran Gin was released for sale back in 2018.
-Now, they’re busy selling their second product, with the recent release of Arran Cassis.
+The first batch of Arran Gin was released for sale back in 2018, which was closely followed by the release of Arran Cassis.
 While Isle of Arran Gin remains the flagship product, this deliciously sweet blackcurrant elixir aims to make the leap from just gin and take a deep dive into a whole new range of botanical drinks.
-The Beach House lab is currently undergoing some interesting experiments, and more seasonal offerings are to be expected as we move into spring and summer.

 When looking for a new home for the distillery, Cladach Beach House seemed like an obvious choice.
 Stuart says the Beach House has a special place in their hearts as they used to visit it as children, while it was still the Arran Nature Centre, to learn about the local island flora and fauna, natural history and various species.